-In the two years since Java's first release, the language has matured to become a complete platform.
-Java now provides a complete operating system, distributed computing with RMI and the CORBA bridge, a component architecture(JavaBeans), a middleware layer (Enterprise JavaBeans), the server toolkit, and the WebTop environment.
-Having proven successful, many Java-based applications have matured with the language, and now need a Java-based mail and messaging framework.
-The Java Mail API described in this specification satisfies that need.
+In the two years since it's first release, the JavaTM language has matured to become a complete platform.
+The Java platform now provides a complete operating system, distributed computing with RMI and the CORBA bridge, a component architecture(JavaBeansTM), a middleware layer (Enterprise JavaBeansTM), a server toolkit, and a WebTop environment.
+Having proven successful, many Java-based applications have matured with the language and now need a Java-based mail and messaging framework.
+The JavaMailTM API described in this specification satisfies that need.

-The Java Mail API provides a set of abstract classes defining objects that comprise a mail system.
+The JavaMail API provides a set of abstract classes defining objects that comprise a mail system.
 The API defines classes like Message, Store and Transport.
-The API can be extended and can be subclassed to provide new protocols and to support new product functions when necessary.
+The API can be extended and can be subclassed to provide new protocols and to functionality when necessary.

 In addition, the API provides concrete subclasses of the abstract classes.
-These subclasses, including MimeMessage and MimeBodyPart, implement widely used Internet mail protocols and conform to specifications RFC822, RFC2045.
+These subclasses, including MimeMessage and MimeBodyPart, implement widely used Internet mail protocols and conform to specifications RFC822 and RFC2045.
 They are ready to be used in application development.